Feel like your entire friendship group is overwhelmed?

 How to tell your friends you can't support as well as you would like

 If you feel like you're out of steam to support your mates in your typical way, but don't want to give the impression that you don't love them, Dr Mort recommends that you communicate.
-If you're really struggling and are conscious you can't make time for big chats, you could let them know, but make it clear that you love them and just need a bit of time.
-If long conversations are too much but spending restful time together is possible, alternatively, you could communicate what you do have capacity for.
+If you're really struggling and are conscious you can't make time for big chats, you could let them know, but make it clear that you care deeply about your relationship and just need a bit of time.
+Alternatively, you could communicate what you do have capacity for.

-'You may not have capacity to fully support someone in the way you think they want, but you might feel able to sit and watch a movie together, or to go and do something wild and freeing that would liberate you from your thoughts of whatever is happening.'
+'You may not have capacity to fully support someone in the way you think they want, but you might feel able to sit and watch a movie together, or to go and do something wild and freeing that would liberate you from your thoughts of whatever is happening,' she advises.

 Where to find support, if your friends are less available